Personal workspace on signup

 Switching

 The sidebar footer dropdown lists every workspace you’re a member of.
 Selecting one writes thecb_current_workspace cookie (slug) and the server layout reads it on the next request.
-There’s no per-workspace URL prefix in v1 — all routes are flat (/dashboard, /blocks/new, /settings/...), and the cookie scopes them.
+There’s no per-workspace URL prefix in v1 — all routes are flat (/canvas, /settings/..., /blocks/[id]/edit), and the cookie scopes them.
+Signed-in users land on /canvas (their welcome or newest canvas), not a separate dashboard.

 Headless callers